AlexKraken/warehousing-scripts/README.md

    >>> exit()
    ```

-5. To use the website (will also need to be in a seperate terminal)
+5. To use the website (will also need to be in a seperate terminal and in the `warehousing-scripts` directory)

    1. Create a python virtual environment
       ```sh